campbell17/campbell17-v2/journal/draft-untitled.md

 draft: true
 ---

+Impermanence

+Jackie O saving Grand Central

+  Put quote in

+Something about either trusting someone will take the reigns, or taking them yourself.
+Outside of those, trust in being good being good enough.

 <!-- This may be irrelevant for this week's essay, leaving them here anyway: -->

 Points I skipped in last essay: